How to engineer a quantum wavefunction: Uniformity Principles in Analogue Quantum Simulation

-However, a universality type provides us with a route to external validation: an analogue quantum simulation might be validated on the basis of universality arguments showing the \emph{independence} of the measurement outcomes on material constitution between source and target.
-Such an argument would show that the source and target systems belong to the same universality type, and thus, other things being equal, being of the same empirical type on that basis.\footnote{The sense of universality we are deploying here is a purposefully broad one.
-That is, two systems may be of the same universality type in our sense without being in the same `universality class' in the Wilsonian sense of being described by Hamiltonians that flow to the same infra-red fixed point under renormalization group transformations.
-For analysis of the structure of various types of universality arguments see \cite{Gryb:2021} and references therein.} In essence, inferential work previously performed by assumptions with regard to material types and laws of nature is now done by the uniformity within the universality type.
-In each case the key step is to establish target and source as members of the same empirical type, but in the two cases this is achieved using a very different chain of reasoning.\footnote{The form of argument that deploys universality types in support of source-target inferences in the context of analogue experiments has been controversially discussed in the recent literature on the epistemology of analogue experimentation: see \citep{Dardashti:2015,Dardashti:2019,Thebault:2016,EvansThebault2020} for the case in favour of universality arguments as a means for external validation in the context of analogue experimentation and \citep{crowther:2019,Gryb:2021,Field:2022} for more sceptical commentary.}
+A universality type is a particular kind of empirical type that additionally provides us with a potential route to external validation: an analogue quantum simulation might be validated on the basis of universality arguments showing the \emph{independence} of the measurement outcomes on material constitution between source and target.
+Such an argument would show that the source and target systems belong to the same universality type, and thus, other things being equal, would be of the same empirical type on that basis.
+In essence, inferential work previously performed by assumptions with regard to material types and laws of nature is now done by uniformity within the universality type.
+In each case the key step is to establish target and source as members of the same empirical type, but in the two cases this is achieved using a very different chain of reasoning.\footnote{This is a point of controversy in the literature: see \citep{Dardashti:2015,Dardashti:2019,Thebault:2016,EvansThebault2020} for the case in favour, and \citep{crowther:2019,Field:2022} for more sceptical commentary.}

-This suggests the question: can reasoning based on similarity as to empirical type can be justified without appeal to material constitution \emph{or} universality arguments?
-Can we justify uniformity principles between empirical types directly?
-Our goal in this work is to assess the possibility of uniformity principles that operate directly at the level of empirical types.
-A first lesson from universality types is that an independently established confidence in the universality argument drives external validation.
-A lesson from material types is that a physical assumption forms the basis of the corresponding uniformity principle.
+This suggests the question: can reasoning based on similarity as to empirical type be justified without appeal to material constitution \emph{or} universality arguments?
+In other words, can we justify uniformity principles between empirical types directly?

-We argue that in the context of analogue quantum simulation there exists a physical uniformity principle that is based on independently established \emph{empirical} evidence.
-When successfully implemented, this strategy allows us to validate the model of the target system in some empirically accessible parameter regime and use such an independent uniformity principle to argue that the model also applies in another parameter regime.
-In such circumstances we can justifiably use the source system to probe the target system in an empirically inaccessible regime.